| Search Distributions |

 NOTE: If you are looking for SUSE Linux Enterprise products please visit the SLE page.

-3. Solus (27) Solus is a Linux distribution built from scratch.
+6. Solus (35) Solus is a Linux distribution built from scratch.
 It uses a forked version of the PiSi package manager, maintained as "eopkg" within Solus, and its flagship edition uses the Budgie desktop environment.
 Budgie was originally developed-in-house, but is now maintained as a separate project by the Buddies of Budgie team.
-Solus is also available in Plasma, Xfce, and GNOME editions.
-The distribution is available for 64-bit computers only.
+Solus is available in GNOME, KDE Plasma and Xfce editions.

 |